JunghwanRo/log/README.md

 Make a figure explaining agent and isaac lab framework. \
 Have fun with Genesis Simulator. \
 Check Reference Architecture of Isaac Lab. \
+Think about the super easy prototype to use as a test robot.
+To deploy a trained model on a real robot. \

 # DONE
 ### 2025.Jan.16